BananaTWEEnkie/Simon-Says-in-JavaScript/README.md

 A project in Interactive Web Development class

 ### Description
-The class project in which I had to create a Simon Says game entirely in JavaScript.
+A class project in which I had to create a Simon Says game entirely in JavaScript.
 This allowed me to have a better understanding about game development and learn about game loop.

 ### Softwares/Websites Used
 * [Notepad++](https://notepad-plus-plus.org/) - Text editor I wrote all my HTML, CSS, and JS.